Promo code SPRING2022 will be automatically applied at checkout!

 a skinny girl looking at a plate of food

-Over time, this can also lead to changes in the brain that promote compulsive behaviors such as emotional eating, making it much harder to resist reaching for fast foods that may be unhealthy
+Over time, this can also lead to changes in the brain that promote compulsive behaviors such as emotional eating, making it much harder to resist reaching for fast foods that may be unhealthy.

 a man laying in bed and falling asleep with a phone in his hand

-Leptin is a hormone that helps maintain body weight by signaling fullness, suppressing hunger, and regulating your energy.
+Leptin is a hormone that helps maintain body weight by signaling fullness, suppressing hunger, and regulating energy.
 Decreased leptin levels can lead to overeating and weight gain.

 Sleep deprivation can also increase ghrelin levels, which is a hormone that stimulates appetite.